drBenway/pixi-vn-wiki/start/character.md

 Now you can create a class `Character` that extends `CharacterStoredClass` and implements the `CharacterInterface`.

-In this class you can't set the properties, because they are read-only.
 For set the properties and store them in the game storage, you must use the `setStorageProperty` method. ( See the following file `Character.ts` )

 ::: react-sandbox {template=vite-react-ts coderHeight=712 previewHeight=1}